woongzeyi/typescript-react-template/README.md

 This is a public template for anyone to use.

 ## Dependencies
-- Webpack
+- Webpack -- For building the application into a single script
-- React
+- React -- A JavaScript library for building user interfaces
-- Babel
+- Babel -- Making scripts compatible with past ES versions
-- Sass
+- Sass -- Better CSS

 ## How to use
 1. Click "Use this template" to initialize your own project.